#SEHealthChat – COVID-19 & Back-to-School: Recap & Top Takeaways

 A4: Structural inequities & systemic racism are the biggest challenges--affecting school funding and resources to who is disproportionately affected by COVID-19 and school closures.
 Learn how local leaders & advocates can change this: https://t.co/XyFXWrs0mr #SEHealthChat https://t.co/D7Fd5GmOdk— ChangeLab Solutions (@ChangeLabWorks) August 6, 2020

 A4: Results from our recent survey suggest that families & caregivers need extra support as #SchoolsReopen, including support in applying for #SchoolMeals and safety net programs & resources to help students readjust.
-Learn more: https://t.co/lKAVebJ2fP #SEHealthChat pic.twitter.com/hOTaMI0rfj— Healthier Generation (@HealthierGen) August 6, 2020
+Learn more: https://t.co/lKAVebJ2fP #SEHealthChat pic.twitter.com/hOTaMI0rfj— Alliance for a Healthier Generation (@HealthierGen) August 6, 2020

 Question 5: Stress and uncertainty affect educators, parents, and caregivers, too.
 How can we collectively support adults’ social-emotional health and well-being during this time? #SEHealthChat